nitingoley/HireHub-Job-Portal-Platform/README.md

 📄 License
 This project is licensed under the MIT License.

+👨‍💻 Author
+Nitin Goley
+📧 Email: nitingoley42@gmail.com
+🔗 LinkedIn: linkedin.com/in/nitingoley42
+💻 GitHub: github.com/nitingoley

-Made with ❤️ by Your Nitin Goley
+Made with ❤️ by Nitin Goley

-yaml
-Copy
-Edit

 ---

-If you want, I can also make you a **README with a visual banner** at the top like professional open-source projects so it grabs recruiters’ attention instantly when they open your GitHub.
+If you want, I can also design you a **fancy banner image** for the top of the README so it looks like a professional SaaS product on GitHub.

-Do you want me to make that version?
+Do you want me to make that?